-Tell your doctor if you have hot flashes or mood swings.
-There are medications that can help you if needed.
+Tell your healthcare provider if you have hot flashes or mood swings.
+There are medicines that can help you if needed.

 Bright red vaginal bleeding or a smelly discharge

-Vaginal bleeding that soaks more than one sanitary pad per hour
+Vaginal bleeding that is more than just spotting

 Trouble urinating or burning when you urinate